Frequently Asked Questions

 Can I arrange to tour the college?

-Tours of the College are conducted at certain times of the year by our Year Level Coordinator team.
+Tours of the College are conducted at certain times of the year by a member of the Principal Team.

 Please contact the College Receptionist on 9389 0600 and request to speak to the Year Level Coordinator for the entry level of interest to you.
 Alternatively, you may email your request to firstname.lastname@example.org